yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/full-sdk-implementation.md

 > 📘 `onPaymentMethodSelected` Event
 >
 > For all APMs, including Google Pay, Apple Pay, and PayPal, `onPaymentMethodSelected` is triggered as soon as the customer chooses the payment method (before the payment flow begins).
 Define `onPaymentMethodSelected` in `startCheckout` before `mountCheckout`.

-> 📘 PayPal Payment Flow
->
-> When a customer selects PayPal as their payment method, the PayPal payment sheet opens immediately after selection, providing a streamlined checkout experience with no extra confirmation steps required.

 > 📘 Google Pay and Apple Pay Display
 >